grame-cncm/faustcourse/session2/Lesson 6.md

 ### expressions

 To end this lesson we would like to come back on how expressions are written in Faust.
 Let say that we want to multiply a signal by 0.5.
-We can write this in three different, but equivalent, ways depending if we are using the Faust core syntax, or infix notation or prefix notation, partial application.
+We can write this in four different, but equivalent, ways.
+We can use Faust core syntax, infix notation, prefix notation, or partial application.

 [SLIDE 50: type of notations]

+In this slide we see the different notations of a very simple exmple, and how they are related to the core syntax.